 The Everett J. and Gladys B. Harris Scholarship was established by their daughter, Sarah Alice Harris, a graduate of the College in 1956, in memory of her parents.
 This scholarship was established to honor her father's career in the ministry and her mother's devotion to music.
 In years when the fall semester is an odd number, the scholarship is awarded to a senior religion major in memory of the Reverend and Mrs. Harris.
-In years when the fall semester is an even number, the scholarship is awarded to a senior religion through course study, performance with the choir of the symphony, in memory of Mrs. Harris.
+In years when the fall semester is an even number, the scholarship is awarded to a senior who has demonstrated a propensity for music through course study, performance with the choir or the symphony, in memory of Mrs. Harris.
 Should no such candidate be selected under the music criteria, the award will revert to a senior religion major and be given in memory of the Reverend and Mrs. Harris.